How to Create a Nursery in a One Bedroom Apartment

 When our daughter was born we lived in a 700 square foot, one bedroom apartment.
 We were trying to save as much as we could and so we opted not to move into a two bedroom before she arrived.

 It took significant planning and lots of rearranging to finally figure out how we could fit a crib and a few other select items that we deemed essentials.

 While going through this process I spent LOTS of time on Pinterest and Google trying to find some advice on making this happen.
 I thought surely we aren’t the only ones who have been in this position.

 But shockingly, I found almost nothing.
-No one had any advice for fitting a “nursery” in a one bedroom apartment.
+No one had any advice for fitting a nursery in a one bedroom apartment.

 After figuring things out on our own I decided to put together this little guide to hopefully help out others who are in a similar position.

-First Figure out the Essentials
+First Figure out your Nursery Essentials

 This may come as a bit of a surprise but the first thing you should do is decide what the essentials are for your baby.
 This will vary from parent to parent but here’s a few suggestions.

 A place for the baby to sleep should be your first and chief priority.